Indian Institute of Foreign Trade

-The Indian Institute of Foreign Trade (IIFT) is a leading business school of India.
-Established in 1963, it works as an autonomous body under the Ministry of Commerce and Industry, Government of India.
-It also functions as a civil services training institute.
-Its main campus is in New Delhi and new campuses are in Kolkata and Kakinada.
+Indian Institute of Foreign Trade (IIFT) is a public business school headquartered in New Delhi, Delhi, India.
+It has been proposed to be declared as an Institute of National Importance by the Government of India.
+Established in 1963, it functions under the Ministry of Commerce and Industry of the Government of India.
+It also serves as a training institute for the probationary officers of the Indian Trade Service.
+Its headquarters are in New Delhi and it has additional campuses in GIFT City, Kolkata and Kakinada.

 History

-The institute was established as a Centre of Excellence in International Trade and Business in 1963 by Government of India.
-As of 2021, it is as an autonomous educational institute under the Ministry of Commerce and Industry.
+The institute was established as a Centre of Excellence in International Trade and Business in 1963.
+It is as an autonomous educational institute under the Ministry of Commerce and Industry.

 It was granted "Deemed to be University" status in 2002.
-The National Assessment and Accreditation Council (NAAC) has recognized IIFT as Grade ‘A’ Institution in 2005 as well as in 2015.
+The National Assessment and Accreditation Council (NAAC) has recognized IIFT as a Grade ‘A+’ Institution in January 2024.

 Campuses

 IIFT Delhi Campus

 The IIFT Delhi campus is located in Qutub Institutional Area, overlooking green ridge and historical Qutub Minar.
-The campus spread over 6.5 acres of land houses two academic blocks and two residential blocks for students and visiting faculty.
+The campus is spread over 6.5 acres of land houses, two academic blocks and two residential blocks for students and visiting faculty.

 IIFT Kolkata Campus

-IIFT's Kolkata Campus is located at the East Kolkata off EM Bypass in a sprawling area of around 7 acres.
+On August 2005 decision was taken to start new campus in city of Kolkata.
+IIFT's Kolkata Campus is located in East Kolkata, near Ruby Hospital, in a sprawling area of around 7 acres.
 The campus is developed as a green and fully integrated campus with independent blocks for academic, administration and student living areas with all modern amenities.
-The campus also houses three water bodies to maintain ecological diversity with enough greenery.
+The campus also houses three water bodies to maintain ecological diversity.

 IIFT Kakinada Campus

 In 2018, then Union Minister for Commerce and Industry Suresh Prabhu, in the presence of Chief Minister N. Chandrababu Naidu laid the foundation stone for 3rd campus of Indian Institute of Foreign Trade (IIFT) in Kakinada of East Godavari district at Andhra Pradesh.
 The State Government has allotted 25 acres land to build the Campus.
 Starting of IIFT full time 5 year integrated MBA(IB) Programme in a temporary premises at Kakinada has been approved.

-Commencement of such a programme in 2022-24 will be subject to approval of UGC.
+Government of India has approved ₹25 crore for the construction of a permanent campus for the IIFT in Kakinada, Andhra Pradesh.
+This significant investment, announced on June 28, 2025, aims to expand and strengthen IIFT’s presence in southern India while enhancing the country’s international business education infrastructure.
+The ₹25 crore allocation will support the development of a modern, permanent campus in Kakinada, with classrooms and lecture halls, research and training facilities, Hostels and faculty accommodations, Spaces for industry collaboration.
+This upgrade marks a shift from the temporary setup, enabling IIFT to meet growing academic and operational demands.

+IIFT GIFT City Campus

+Union Commerce and Industry Minister Piyush Goyal, who is set to attend the 55th convocation ceremony in August 2022, had announced the setting up of the International IIFT Campus in GIFT City in the state of Gujarat.